 Schools Environmental Education Program

-Our education program offers fantastic hands-on learning designed to engage students to learn more about the environment, sustainability, and climate change.
+Our education program offers hands-on learning designed to engage students to learn more about the environment, sustainability, and climate change.

-The lessons are targeted at specific learning levels from pre-school right through to year 12 and VCAL.
+Each one hour lesson is targeted at specific learning levels from pre-school right through to year 12 and VCAL.

 - Climate Change

 - Human Impact and the Environment - coming soon

 We also offer tailored training for student environmental leaders.